 THE BOTTOM LINE

-A culture shift needs to start with the young – the only way they’re going to understand more about mental health and stop stigmatizing is if they receive the necessary education.
+A cultural shift in attitudes about mental health needs to start with the young.
+The only way they’re going to understand more about mental health and stop stigmatizing is if they receive the necessary education.

-Awareness needs to be created about mental health crises, such as self-harming, substance abuse, eating disorders and other negative coping behavior.
+Schools need to foster an environment in schools where mental health issues can be identified and addressed without being stigmatized.
+Awareness should be raised about mental health crises, such as self-harming, substance abuse, eating disorders and other negative coping behavior needs to be created.

 If everyone in schools is empowered with knowledge, and dialogue is encouraged, students will have the freedom to open up about what they are going through and get the support they need before it’s too late.